-Dimension Option and brief description Interventions targeting specific institutions Dedicated strengthening law enforcement, justice and penal institutions Strengthening police focus, capacities and community relations A key strategy involves police forces declaring homicide reduction as a priority for relevant precincts and personnel.
+Dimension Option and brief description Strengthening police focus, capacities and community relations Interventions A key strategy involves police forces declaring homicide reduction as a targeting specific institutions priority for relevant precincts and personnel.
 This means setting targets and establishing hard metrics and definitions of success.
-It also requires implementing policies that emphasize homicide prevention and the deterrence of individuals and behaviors that are associated with violent crimes.
-Effective implementation of this strategy requires a well-trained and professional police force that can also forge positive relationships with affected communities.
-46 Evidencia: Moderada Impacto: Moderado Early prevention focused on parenting skills and family cohesion Some of the most effective long-term strategies to prevent and reduce lethal violence involve investing in the stability of households and the skills of caregivers, especially parents.
+It also requires implementing policies that emphasize homicide prevention and the Dedicated deterrence of individuals and behaviors that are associated with violent strengthening crimes.
+Effective implementation of this strategy requires a well-trained law enforcement, and professional police force that can also forge positive relationships with iustice and penal affected communities.44 institutions Evidence: Moderate Impact: Moderate Early prevention focused on family/parents Some of the most effective long-term strategies to prevent and reduce lethal violence involve investing in the stability of households and the skills of caregivers, especially parents.
 Strategies involving the provision of child-care, training in parenting skills, routine household visits, the reduction of child abuse and neglect, as well as targeted subsidies for the most vulnerable families have generated promising outcomes.
-Such measures are deigned to reduce the exposure of children to insecurity in early childhood and can significantly reduce risk factors associated with violent behavior later in life.
-Evidence: Moderate Impact: Moderate and indirect Interventions designed to influence the environment Dedicated to affecting the underlying risk factors shaping decisions to resort to lethal violence Access to social and economic opportunity for highrisk groups Highly-targeted social and economic policies in areas of concentrated disadvantage can create the conditions for the inclusion of underprivileged and high-risk individuals.
-These interventions can improve equitable development that may deter and reduce incentives for violence.
-Policies designed to improve income inequality, guarantee access to quality education and employment and strengthen social capital can positively influence behaviors that discourage violence.
-Evidence: Moderate Impact: Moderate and indirect Strengthening local community capacities for violence reduction It is widely believed that healthy communities are safer communities.
-Strategies that reinforce legitimate community leaders and grassroots organizations - including neighborhood associations and community action groups - can in many circumstances improve violence prevention and reduction efforts.
+Such measures are designed to reduce the exposure of children to insecurity in early childhood and can significantly reduce risk factors associated with violent behavior later in life.
+45 Evidence: Strong Impact: High Interventions Access to social and economic opportunity for highdesigned to risk groups influence the environment Highly-targeted social and economic policies in areas of concentrated disadvantage can create the conditions for the inclusion of underprivileged and high-risk individuals.
+These interventions can improve equitable Dedicated to development that may deter and reduce incentives for violence.
+Policies affecting the designed to improve income inequality, guarantee access to quality underlying risk education and employment and strengthen social capital can positively factors shapina influence behaviors that discourage violence.46 decisions to resort Evidence: Moderate to lethal violence Impact: Moderate and indirect Strengthening local community capacities for violence reduction It is widely believed that healthy communities are safer communities.
+Strategies that reinforce legitimate community leaders and grassroots organizations including neighborhood associations and community action groups - can in many circumstances improve violence prevention and reduction efforts.
 Ideally, strategies will involve trained mediation in violence disruption.
 When carried out with adequate support, skills development and monitoring and evaluation, there is a stronger possibility of successful outcomes.
-Evidence: Limited Impact: High 49
+Evidence Limited Impact: High47